jefftune/General/Tango_Card_Service_API.md

 <a name="open_account_add_funds"></a>
 ### Add Funds ###

-Third, in order to purchase the Tango Card through the Tango Card API, there must be funds within your Tango Card account.
+Third, in order to purchase the Tango Card through the Tango Card Service API, there must be funds within your Tango Card account.

 Fund your account here either by 'wire transfer', 'check', or 'credit card': <a href="https://www.tangocard.com/user/addfunds" target="_blank">Add Funds</a>

 <a name="start_using"></a>
 ## Start Using ##

-After opening and funding your Tango Card account, then you are ready to begin using the Tango Card API to access your account.
+After opening and funding your Tango Card account, then you are ready to begin using the Tango Card Service API to access your account.

 <a name="start_using_purchase"></a>
 ### Purchase and Distribution of Gift Cards ###
-Through the Tango Card API you can purchase Tango Card gift cards with your choice of delivery:
+Through the Tango Card Service API you can purchase Tango Card gift cards with your choice of delivery:
 <ul>
     <li>Have Tango Card service send gift cards directly to recipients via email which will include live gift card codes.</li>
     <li>You take the returned live gift card codes for you to customize and redistribute.</li>